amrahmed95/Data-Science-Portfolio/Machine Learning/Classification/Booking Status Classification/Readme.md

 * Model Training and Evaluation: Multiple classification models are trained using preprocessed data, and their performance is evaluated using metrics such as accuracy, precision, recall, F1-score.

-* Hyperparameter Tuning: Hyperparameters of the selected models are fine-tuned using techniques like grid search or randomized search to optimize model performance and generalization.
+* Hyperparameter Tuning: Hyperparameters of the selected models are fine-tuned using techniques like grid search to optimize model performance and generalization.

 ## Future Improvements: